10 Best Things to Do in Nemea Greece

 6. Food Tasting at Local Taverns

 If you run in the stadium then you will probably get hungry!
 For the best local food, I suggest you drive to modern Nemea and discover the local cuisine.
-There are only a few taverns available but we made a stop at Danaos & Anastasis tavern with absolutely delicious food and the friendliest service.
+There are only a few taverns available but we stopped at Danaos & Anastasis tavern with absolutely delicious food and the friendliest service.

 Other great taverns you can visit in Nemea are Kalokerini -Taverna, Sofos, and 17 Choria.